-- If your scanner software does not automatically run a preview, do so (unless you are using VueScan – see tips.)
+- If your scanner software does not automatically run a preview, do so (unless you are using VueScan — see Tips below.)

-- If your picture is skewed, line it up better and repeat the preview.
+- If your picture is skewed, adjust the alignment and repeat the preview.

 - On the preview, use the mouse to outline the desired scan area.

 - If you are going to use Photoshop (or other image manipulation), scan all images as ‘millions of colours’.
-Otherwise use this for colour and grey scale for black and white.
+Otherwise use this for colour and grayscale for black and white.

 - Adjust the scanner resolution to give an appropriate file size in pixels.
 For printing, scan to get 300 pixels per inch of final print size.
 For web, create a scan with largest side around 900 pixels.